chakravala/Grassmann.jl/README.md

   26.636 ns (0 allocations: 0 bytes)
 5v₁
 ```

-Due to the abstract generality of the code generation of the `Grassmann` product algebra, it is easily possible to extend the entire set of operations to other kinds of scalar coefficient types.
 By default, the coefficients are required to be `<:Number`.
 However, if this does not suit your needs, alternative scalar product algebras can be specified with
 ```Julia
 generate_product_algebra(SymField,:(Sym.:*),:(Sym.:+),:(Sym.:-),:svec)
 ```
 where `SymField` is the desired scalar field and `Sym` is the scope which contains the scalar field algebra for `SymField`.

-Currently, with the use of `Requires` it is feasible to automatically enable symbolic scalar computation with [Reduce.jl](https://github.com/chakravala/Reduce.jl), e.g.
+With the use of `Requires` it is feasible to automatically enable symbolic scalar computation with [Reduce.jl](https://github.com/chakravala/Reduce.jl), e.g.
 ```Julia
 julia> using Reduce, Grassmann
 Reduce (Free CSL version, revision 4590), 11-May-18 ...